Azure/azure-iot-sdk-csharp/device/readme.md

 This folder contains setup and getting started documents for .NET.

-### /Microsoft.Azure.Devices.Client  /Microsoft.Azure.Devices.Client.WinRT
+### /Microsoft.Azure.Devices.Client  /Microsoft.Azure.Devices.Client.UWP

 These folders contain the .NET client library source code.

-The Microsoft.Azure.Devices.Client.WinRT project is for building the UWP (Universal Windows Platform) version of the client library.
+The Microsoft.Azure.Devices.Client.UWP project is for building the UWP (Universal Windows Platform) version of the client library.
 For more information about the UWP version of this library refer to the [FAQ][faq-doc].

 These projects are useful if you want to modify or extend the .NET libraries.